Ailinzebina elegantissima

-Ailinzebina elegantissima is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.
+Ailinzebina elegantissima is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.
 The species name is Latin for the "most elegant".

 Description

 The maximum recorded shell length is 3.75 mm.

 Distribution

 This species occurs in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 128 m.